My Machine Learning Journey: From NumPy to Production PyTorch

 Phase 4: Production ML

 Training a model is maybe 20% of the work.
-The rest is everything that happens before and after: data pipelines, experiment tracking, deployment, monitoring, and maintenance.
-This phase is about building systems, not just models.
+The rest is data pipelines, experiment tracking, deployment, monitoring, and maintenance.
+The goal here is treating the whole thing as a software system, not a research notebook.

 The tech stack: